jermspeaks/watchlist/PLAN.md

 - Add articles by rss feed
 - Create a board game picker given a set of time we have and the type of gamers that we have
   - Also, this might be great with AI as well
+- YouTube fetch the latest feeds and re-make a subscriptions page that makes sense for you
+  - You can have different groups of subscriptions rather than a default feed
+- There should be a "liked videos" for Youtube that I can then organize
+- TV show calendar view where we can see the thumbnails of what is upcoming

 ## Bugs

 - Table headers are not left justified